 10. Refinancing points.
 When you buy a house, you get to deduct points paid to get your mortgage in one fell swoop.
 When you refinance a mortgage, though, you have to deduct the points over the life of the loan.
 That means you can deduct 1/30th of the points a year if it's a 30 year mortgage -- that's $33 a year for each $1,000 of points you paid.
 Not much, maybe, but don't throw it away.

 Even more important, in the year you pay off the loan -- because you sell the house or refinance again -- you get to deduct all as-yet-undeducted points.
-There's one exception to this sweet rule: If you refinance a refinanced loan with the same lender, you add the points paid on the latest deal to the leftovers from the previous refinancing ... and deduct the expense gradually over the life of the new loan.
+There's one exception to this sweet rule: If you refinance a refinanced loan with the same lender, you add the points paid on the latest deal to the leftovers from the previous refinancing ... and deduct the expense gradually over the life of the new loan.11.
+Jury pay paid to employer.
+Many employers continue to pay an employees' full salary while they serving on jury duty, and some require the employees to turn over their jury fees to the company coffers.
+The only problem is that the IRS demands that you report those fees as taxable income.
+To even things out, you get to deduct the amount paid to your employer.

 But how do you do it?
 There's no line on the Form 1040 labeled "jury fees."
 Instead the write-off goes on line 36, which purports to be for simply totaling up the deductions that get their own lines.
 Add your jury fees to the total of your other write offs and write "jury pay" on the dotted line.